Rikucode/Rikucode/README.md

 ### 🙋‍♂️ Greetings!
 My name is Artyom, I am from the Sakhalin, far east of Russia.
 I am currently studying software engineering at "FEFU".
-I am also intrested in GameDev and Front-End, currently working on my project in Godot!
+I am also interested in GameDev and Front-End, currently working on my project in Godot!
 <!--
 **Rikucode/Rikucode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.